How to manage feature flags in ASP.NET Core apps with Azure?

 As you see, it’s not so difficult.

-The question is: Do we save money on hosting whereas we don’t pay for coding part?
+The question is: Do we save money on hosting whereas we don’t pay for the coding part?

 If we decide to use Azure Logic Apps we are going to have much higher hosting expenses but a lot of funds are going to be saved when it comes to workflow creation.

-On the other hand, if we code on our own, we save money on Azure Functions hosting but costs of development phase are going to be higher this time.
+On the other hand, if we code on our own, we save money on Azure Functions hosting but the costs of the development phase are going to be higher this time.

 So what is the real story between the operational cost of Azure Functions and Azure Logic Apps?

-We will compare the cost of million invocations of these both technologies (skipping first free invocation).
-Each million of Azure Functions invocations costs 0.17 EUR – assuming that each one lasts one second, while one million of Azure Logic Apps costs 21 EUR.
+We will compare the cost of million invocations of these both technologies (skipping the first free invocation).
+Each million Azure Functions invocations costs 0.17 EUR – assuming that each one lasts one second, while one million Azure Logic Apps costs 21 EUR.

 Serverless is an incredibly interesting concept, but it may also bring us lots of unexpected problems.
 These services use a shared environment, so they may be stopped after a short time of inactivity (it doesn’t apply to Azure Functions hosted App Service Plan).

-As the result of that, the latency requests may vary significantly.
+As a result of that, the latency requests may vary significantly.
 Later, we cannot predict whether our process is up and running, or is just starting (cold start).